microsoft/tm-file-parser/README.md

 # Standard Threat Modeling File Parser

-> This repo contains tools to preserve and extract data from the assests of current TM7 files users.
+> This repo contains code for the parser to extract data from .tm7 and .tb7 files.

 The repo contains two projects

-- TMFileParser - A nuget package to Extract Data from a .tm7 or .tm7 files.
+- TMFileParser
-- TMFileConverter - A command line tool that used TMFileParser Library.
+- TMFileConverter

+# TMFileParser

+> TMFileParser is .NET core(Curretly .NET core 5.0) class library published as a nuget package.

+# TMFileConverter

+> TMFileParser is crossplatform .NET core console application that can be used to extract data from .tm7 and .tb7 files.

 ## Contributing